Golang Database Library Orm Example - Get

 }

-This struct needs db
+For scanning to work, this struct needs db

 type userDB struct {